Pay & Benefits

 If you want a work experience that is out of the ordinary there is no career more challenging or rewarding than serving in the Canadian Armed Forces.

 Whether you choose a career in the Royal Canadian Navy, the Canadian Army, or the Royal Air Force, your will have a unique work experience with extraordinary opportunities for travel and adventure.
-The Canadian Forces have taken major steps to improve career management, education and training systems with the goal of enhancing military service as a career of choice.
+The Canadian Armed Forces have taken major steps to improve career management, education and training systems with the goal of enhancing military service as a career of choice.
 Equipped with these skills, you will have the opportunities to work anywhere doing almost any job.

 Esprit de corps